-For example: While driving to a weekend destination, you might notice the high quality and depth of the conversation you’ve had with your spouse ensconced in the passenger seat next to you.
+For example: While savoring a local weekend drive, you might notice the high quality and depth of the conversation you’ve had with your partner ensconced in the passenger seat next to you.
+Later, when braving that trip to the grocery store, you might be surprised at the level of detail you’re able to glean from your favorite podcast as you stay connected and informed.

-In short, you may notice the caliber of your interactions going up.
-What you’re not likely to notice, however, is road noise, an uncomfortable seat or the distracting din of music that is too loud.
+In short, you may notice an increase in the caliber of your interactions and a greater sense of comfort.
+What you’re not likely to notice is road noise, an uncomfortable seat or the distracting din of music that is too loud.

 That’s because the entire cabin of the 2020 CX-30 was designed to create a space that’s comfortable, and conducive to human connection.